sefffal/Octofitter.jl/docs/src/pma.md

 ```

 We specify priors on `M` and `plx` as usual, but here we use the `gaia_plx` helper function to read the parallax and uncertainty directly from the HGCA using its source ID.

+We also add parameters for the long term system's proper motion.
+This is usually
+close to the long term trend between the Hipparcos and GAIA measurements.

 After the priors, we add the proper motion anomaly measurements from the HGCA.
 If this is your first time running this code, you will be prompted to automatically download and cache the catalog which may take around 30 seconds.